 “I’m grateful to the Congressional Gaming Caucus’s co-chairs.
 Eliminating these taxes is a long-overdue step to enable a legal, regulated environment for sports betting that will better protect customers and generate much-needed revenue for state and local economies.”

 Handle tax and head tax targeted for repeal

 The Internal Revenue Code requires legal betting operators to pay a 0.25% federal excise tax on all wagers — the handle tax.
 Additionally, a $50 annual head tax is levied for every employee who receives bets.
 Collectively, the taxes accounted for less than $33 million in federal tax dollars in 2019.

 Some types of sports betting, such as betting on horse racing and sports wagering operated by state lotteries, are already exempt.

 Sports betting is a low-margin business

 Books operate with a very low margin even in the lowest-taxed jurisdictions.
-In Nevada revenue is typically 5 percent of the total amount wagered, before accounting for taxes and expenses.
+In Nevada, revenue is typically 5% of the total amount wagered, before accounting for taxes and expenses.

 The AGA has found that consumers want to wager legally but remain confused about which options are safe and regulated.
-Last week Miller encouraged Congress to repeal the excise tax in his testimony before the Senate Judiciary Committee on Wednesday.
+In his testimony before the Senate Judiciary Committee on Wednesday, Miller encouraged Congress to repeal the excise tax.